-FINISH LINE HOTEL AND RACE HEADQUARTERS:

-Best Western Gardens Motel, 71487 Twentynine Palms Highway, Twentynine Palms, CA 92277, 760-367-9141.
+FINISH LINE HOTEL AND RACE HEADQUARTERS: Best Western Gardens Motel, 71487 Twentynine Palms Highway, Twentynine Palms, CA 92277, 760-367-9141.
 This is a very nice hotel located literally at the finish line of the race on the main drag (Hwy 62).
 If a rider drops out of competition, call Race Headquarters AT ONCE!
 State why and where you or your rider dropped out.
 For emergencies, call 911.
+Race HQ is at (760) 367-9141, Room 508.
+All racers and crew, after you finish, plan on hanging out at the finish line to greet other finishing riders, which will help everyone get to know one another better and make the weekend more fun.

-POST RACE BREAKFAST: New for 2008, we will enjoy a special pancakes and more breakfast on Monday morning at Palms Baptist Church 5285 Adobe Rd., Twentynine Palms, CA 92277 from 7am to 9am on Monday, October 6.
+POST RACE BREAKFAST: As in 2008, we will enjoy a special pancakes and more breakfast on Monday morning at Palms Baptist Church 5285 Adobe Rd., Twentynine Palms, CA 92277 from 7am to 9am on Monday.
 This is less than five miles from the finish line!
 We (AdventureCORPS) are paying for all the costs of breakfast, however a suggested donation of \$5 per person is encouraged at the door, all of which will go to support Palms Baptist's good work in the community.
 Racers, crew, and staff, please plan on staying to enjoy the breakfast before you hit the road on Monday morning.
 Let's start a neat new tradition to close out this memorable experience, while supporting the finish line host community in the process.
 See you there!

 TOTEMS, NOT RACE NUMBERS: As always, we will continue with animal totems rather than numbers.
 Each racer may request, or will receive, an animal name that must be posted on all four sides of each vehicle.
-Animals are the theme-antelope, bear, cheetah, duck, etc. Be sure to memorize your totem; this is how you and your crew will identify yourselves to time stations and race officials.
 Returning racers will have the same totems as before.
 New riders may request a specific animal totem when they submit their entry form, however only Chris Kostman can officially assign animal totems, following a special ritual ablution and spiritual practice.
-Totems, whether nickname, mascot, alter ego, second identity, or spirit guide, are permanent and non-transferable
+Totems, whether nickname, mascot, alter ego, second identity, or spirit guide, are permanent and non-transferable.